-The meetings take place on the fourth Monday every January, April (which is the Authority annual meeting), July and October.
-The Authority will keep open the possibility of virtual attendance by Microsoft Teams for members and the public who wish to attend, but cannot attend in person.
-Current national government requirements will mean that only members attending in person can vote on Authority matters where that is required.
+Our quarterly meetings take place on the fourth Monday of every January, April (which is the Authority annual meeting), July and October.
+The Authority remains open to the possibility of virtual attendance (via Microsoft Teams) for members/the public who are unable to attend in person but wish to be present.
+Of course, it is Authority practice that only members attending in person can vote on Authority matters, as stipulated by national government requirements.